Bruno Vespa: Journalist career

-Since 1996, Vespa has been at the helm of the news program Porta a Porta, where much of Italy's political debate takes place, so much so that it is sometimes sarcastically referred to as "the third house" (together with the Chamber of Deputies and the Senate) of the Parliament of Italy.
-In 2000, his wife Augusta Iannini closed definitely the inquiry conducted in 1992-1993 by the Italian Public Prosecutor of Palmi, Agostino Cordova, on the relations between mafia and the Italian Freemasonry.
-In 1994, Cordova was transferred to Naples and the inquiry had been moved to the Procura della Repubblica of Rome, where it didn't have any progress for the following six years.
+Since 1996, Vespa has been at the helm of the news programme Porta a Porta, where much of Italy's political debate takes place, so much so that it is sometimes sarcastically referred to as "the third house" (together with the Chamber of Deputies and the Senate) of the Parliament of Italy.
+In 2000, his wife Augusta Iannini definitively closed the inquiry conducted in 1992–1993 by the Italian Public Prosecutor of Palmi, Agostino Cordova, on the relations between mafia and the Italian Freemasonry.
+In 1994, Cordova was transferred to Naples, and the inquiry had been moved to the Procura della Repubblica of Rome, where it didn't make any progress for the following six years.

-On April 3, 2006 Vespa moderated the second televised debate between then-Prime Minister of Italy Silvio Berlusconi and the leader of the centre-left coalition Romano Prodi.
+On 3 April 2006, Vespa moderated the second televised debate between then-Prime Minister of Italy Silvio Berlusconi and the leader of the centre-left coalition Romano Prodi.
 In the same year, Vespa found himself at the centre of a political scandal after a telephone conversation he had with Salvatore Sottile, spokesperson for politician Gianfranco Fini, concerning an upcoming episode of Porta a Porta.
 During the (intercepted) conversation, Vespa indicated that he would "custom-tailor" the program to suit Fini's needs, requesting, in fact, that the politician's aide select the chosen adversary for the scheduled face-to-face.

-Since the program publicly prided itself on creating an unbiased turf for political confrontations, Vespa's integrity was called into question, going as far as to be discredited, due to his perceived "servitude" towards right-wing politicians, especially Berlusconi, and a tendency of asking softball questions on most of his shows.
+Since the programme publicly prided itself on creating an unbiased turf for political confrontations, Vespa's integrity was called into question, going as far as to be discredited, due to his perceived "servitude" towards right-wing politicians, especially Berlusconi, and a tendency of asking softball questions on most of his shows.
 This has led to some in the Italian media establishment calling Vespa a "regime servant", most famously by now-deceased journalist Giorgio Bocca.

-In February 2012 a photo of Italian troops who were killing Slovene civilians (as a retaliation because Tito's partizans killed Italian soldiers) was shown by the host Vespa on TV as if being the other way round.
-When historian Alessandra Kersevan, who was a guest, pointed it out to Vespa that it is Slovenes on the photo who were killed and not vice versa, he did not apologize.
+In February 2012, a photo of Italian troops who were killing Slovene civilians (as a retaliation because Tito's partisans killed Italian soldiers) was shown by the host Vespa on TV as if it were the other way round.
+When historian Alessandra Kersevan, who was a guest, pointed it out to Vespa that it is Slovenes in the photo who were killed and not vice versa, he did not apologise.
 A diplomatic protest followed.

-Vespa is credited of having a position of strong allegiance towards Silvio Berlusconi.
+Vespa is credited with having a position of strong allegiance towards Silvio Berlusconi.

-He received the America Award of the Italy-USA Foundation in 2018.
+He received the America Award of the Italy–USA Foundation in 2018.